Sunset Boulevard (musical): Planned film adaptation

 Paramount Pictures and the Relevant Picture Company began developing a film adaptation of the musical by 2005.
 Actresses reportedly considered for the role of Norma Desmond included Close, Paige, Meryl Streep, Liza Minnelli, Barbra Streisand and Madonna.
 In 2013 Lloyd Webber said: [T]alks with [Paramount] have never led to anything. ...
 I think in many ways Sunset is ... the most complete musical I have written. ...
 I'm producing School of Rock on stage, and that's a Paramount picture, so maybe if they like what I do with that they'll let me do Sunset.
-By 2019 Rob Ashford had agreed to direct the film, with Close as Norma Desmond, Tom MacRae penning the script, and production hoped to begin later that year.
+By 2019 Rob Ashford had agreed to direct the film, with Close as Norma, Tom MacRae penning the script, and production hoped to begin later that year.
 Further delays followed, including from the COVID-19 pandemic.
 In 2021, Lloyd Webber stated: "Paramount has not wanted to go ahead with it. ....
 Glenn Close has been absolutely doggedly trying to get it made."
 In 2024, Close stated that the film is still moving forward, but Ashford is no longer directing.
 In 2025, Nicole Scherzinger said: "There has been some talk" that she might play Norma in the film.